 I have another one for you: “Surround yourself with people who make you better.”

 These people I’m suggesting you bring into your work aren’t just any old people; you deserve better than that.
 These people are not just doers, although they do things for you.
 These people are amazing, bright, fabulous balls of life and energy who do things for you while loving, believing in, and diving into your vision, wanting you to succeed as much as they want their own successes, and who are happy as clams to be involved with you and your business.
 They make you/your business better.
 If they don’t, they’re the wrong people.

 In case it’s helpful, here’s how my team shakes out:

 - Nicole is my VA.
+She is for me everything good I’ve talked about on our site.
 She handles me, and everything administrative and ops related.
 She also *is* the person who looks out over the team for me.

 - Mindy is my graphic designer.
 She makes us pretty (and better!), and cohesively so across all channels.
 She’s like Stacey and Clinton on What Not to Wear, except for design, and without that horrid 360-degree mirror thing.
 Enough said.

-- Pat does video captioning for me.
+- Pat does video captioning for me because I refuse to go with auto-captioning.
+It’s just not good enough.
 It’s a seemingly little thing, you’d think, but it takes a real eye for details and some great discernment skill to know what to caption, what to leave out, and how to make me look good.